cristhyanearaldi/CheckList-Redux/README.md

 - [ ] Import no component:
 ```
 import { connect } from 'react-redux';
-import { myActionFunction as callbackAction } from '../action';
+import { myActionFunction as myActionFunctionAction } from '../action';
 ```
 - [ ] criar a função mapStateToProps
 ```